 Operating and maintaining the Amtrak Cascades service requires many partnerships.

-- Union Pacific owns the tracks in Oregon.
+- Union Pacific owns the tracks in Oregon and provides dispatching in Oregon.

 - Canadian National provides dispatching in British Columbia.